sei-relativity/lesson-w05d04-axios-react/README.md

 ### Big Goal:

 Create a react app that render Posts form external API.
-Through this code along we will cover the best place can call an API inside Component live circle.
+Through this code along we will cover the best place can call an API inside Component Life cycle.

 ### Final result: